FOSSEE/st-scripts/multiple_plots/script.rst

 ..
 R20

 Let us attempt another exercise problem.Pause here,try to solve the problem and resume the video.

    Draw a line of the form y = x as one figure and another line of the form y = 2x + 3.
-Switch back to the first figure, annotate the x and y intercepts.
+Switch back to the first figure,annotate the x and y intercepts.
 Now switch to the second figure and annotate its x and y intercepts.
 Save each of them.

 ..
 L20

-{{{ Show slide with question 2 }}}
+{{{ Show slide with exercise 2 }}}

 ..
 R21